 The claim made by an agency in Bangalore is the average disposable income of families living in Bangalore is greater than ₹ 4200 with a standard deviation of 3200.
 Given sample size is 40000 families and the mean was estimated to be ₹ 4250.

 Assuming that the population standard deviation is ₹ 3200.
 Conduct an appropriate hypothesis test at a 95% confidence level to check the validity of the agency.

-The null and hypothesis, in this case, are given by
+The null hypothesis, in this case, is given by

 is the average disposable salary.
 The equality symbol is always part of the null hypothesis since we have to measure the difference between the estimated value from the sample and the hypothesis value.